UnarySoftware/Recusant/README.md

 ## Recusant Source-Only Repository

-This repo contains only `Assets/Scripts` part of Recusant (without .meta files) It is used primarily to commit changes from third-parties into our mainstream build pipeline
+This repo contains only C# sources of the part of Core and Recusant Mod It is used primarily to commit changes from third-parties into our mainstream build pipeline